Rossman360/journal/journal.md

 Suzana, arrogance, tour, the Brew Pump, the metric system and chipmunks.
 I made a third coffee, came upstairs and wrote in my journal.

+. . .

+I cooked noodles, made my bed, folded laundry, brushed my teeth, took a bath and walked up to the Brew Pump where I had two porters before walking down to Malvern Hills.
+I accidentally flirted with Lindsey for a bit while Courtney stood suspiciously, and then walked down to Kevin's house where we had a fun rehearsal in a slightly reorganized room.
+I walked up to the Brew Pump for one more gose, which was a good idea because I could hear Taylor raising hell on her porch as I walked down Brevard Rd.
+I smoked a bit with Erica and made two batches of buttery noodles before falling asleep.

+	-X.XIX-

+I woke at 930 and consumed way too much Israel/Palestine content.
+I got up and made coffee around 1130, went upstairs and wrote in my journal.